 16 to 17 year olds:

-Teenagers aged 16 or 17 are free to experience and explore things with their friends in pairs or bigger groups on and off campus.
-Our supervisors provide a good mix of supervision and personal freedom for this age group.
+Teenagers aged 16 and 17 are free to experience and explore things with their friends in pairs (or bigger groups) on and off the campus.
 Participation in the afternoon and evening activity programme is voluntary for students over the age of 16.

-You will be part of a TTT group of up to 25 students.
-In the lunchtime TTT you will tell your supervisor what you want to do in the afternoon and the supervisor will put your name on the respective sign-up list, which will be checked when the programme starts.
-The same happens at the dinner-time TTT for the evening event.
+You will be a part of a TTT (Time To Talk) group of up to 25 students.
+During the lunchtime TTT you will have to inform your supervisor what you would like to do in the afternoon and evening and sign-up on the respective lists provided by the supervisor.
+It is important to choose the option wisely as once you have chosen the activity, you cannot change your mind later in the day.
+The sign-up lists will be checked by supervisors when the programme starts.

-Young Adult Courses for 16 and 17 year olds in Bournemouth and Biarritz are a separate programme!
+Young Adult Courses for 16- and 17-year olds in Bournemouth are a separate programme!

-During our language holidays for young adults (16 to 23 years) in Bournemouth and Biarritz, our staff members do not supervise you, but instead provide guidance on how to enjoy your holiday safely.
-Students enjoy their freedom as well as the safety net of having responsible adults to help them should there be a problem.
-Students will meet our IP Senior Coordinator during the welcome meeting upon arrival.
+During our language holidays for young adults (16 to 20 years) in Bournemouth, our staff members do not supervise you, but instead provide guidance on how to enjoy your holiday safely.
+Students enjoy their freedom as well as the safety of having responsible adults to help them should there be a problem.
+Students will meet our IP Young Adult Coordinator during the welcome meeting upon arrival.
 The coordinator shows them around the town, introduces them to local places of interest and informs them about possible dangers.
-The coordinator also provides all the information students might need in order to plan their holidays and students will have dinner with their IP Senior Coordinator every day.
-Students will have a 24 hour emergency contact number.
+The coordinator also provides all the information students might need in order to plan their holidays and students will meet once a day with their IP Coordinator every weekday.
+Students will have a 24-hour emergency contact number.
 Young adult students will be able to contact their coordinator at any time if they need help or assistance.

-Please note unsupervised 16 and 17 year old students at our school have a curfew of 10.30pm
+Please note unsupervised 16 and 17-year-old students at our school have a curfew of 11pm.

 How do we train our staff?